 - It is used to treat pancreatic cancer.

-- If your child has any of these health problems: An infection, low blood cell counts, or poor diet.
+- If you have any of these health problems: An infection, low blood cell counts, or poor diet.

 This is not a list of all drugs or health problems that interact with this drug.